Under the Skin (novel): Plot

-Eventually, she is sexually assaulted by a hitchhiker, and is forced to kill him and leave his body.
-The experience shakes her, and she captures the next hitchhiker without interviewing him to assess the risk, failing to discover that she actually shares many inner thoughts with him, as well as the fact he would be missed by family (usually a key factor in aborting capture).
-In anger, she demands to see what happens to the vodsel during "processing," where she watches as his tongue is cut out and he is castrated.
-Due to her claustrophobia of the subterranean structure, she has never seen this, and is shocked and disappointed at how fast it goes.
+Eventually, she is sexually assaulted by a hitchhiker and is forced to kill him and leave his body.
+The experience shakes her, and she captures the next hitchhiker without interviewing him to assess the risk, failing to discover that she actually shares many inner thoughts with him as well as the fact he would be missed by family (usually a key factor in aborting capture).
+In anger, she demands to see what happens to the vodsel during "processing", where she watches as his tongue is cut out and he is castrated.
+Due to her claustrophobia of the subterranean structure, she has never seen this and is shocked and disappointed at how fast it goes.
 She insists on seeing one actually slaughtered but becomes hysterical during the process.

 Isserley is calmed down by Amlis, himself an Elite, whose beliefs are that vodsel should not be consumed, suggesting they are more similar to him and Isserley than she admits.
-After he departs to their home world, to share with their people what he had witnessed (the beauty of Earth, the treatment of vodsel), Isserley's attitude changes.
-She begins to doubt her job, and is especially nonplussed after learning that others are more than willing to take her place.
-She captures one last victim, but feels guilty for doing so knowing that his dog has been left trapped in his van.
+After he departs to their home world to share with their people what he had witnessed (the beauty of Earth, the treatment of vodsel), Isserley's attitude changes.
+She begins to doubt her job and is especially nonplussed after learning that others are more than willing to take her place.
+She captures one last victim but feels guilty for doing so knowing that his dog has been left trapped in his van.
 Returning to where she found him, she frees the dog from the hitchhiker's van.

-Isserley decides to quit, and not return to the base of operations.
-She is forced to pick up one last hitchhiker, a man who insists on needing a ride to see his girlfriend give birth, and mentions reincarnation on the way.
+Isserley decides to quit and not return to the base of operations.
+She is forced to pick up one last hitchhiker, a man who insists on needing a ride to see his girlfriend give birth and mentions reincarnation on the way.
 Driving faster than usual, Isserley gets into a car accident.
-Isserley's body is essentially ruined while the hitchhiker is thrown through the window, still alive.
-Isserley ponders what will happen to her body, as she must activate an explosive that will destroy all evidence of the crash, and her.
-She thinks her atoms and particles will become dispersed in the environment and air, and is at peace with that.
-She then hits the switch.
+Isserley's body is essentially ruined while the hitchhiker is thrown through the window.
+Isserley ponders what will happen to her body as she must activate an explosive that will destroy all evidence of her and the crash.
+She thinks her atoms and particles will become dispersed in the environment and air.
+At peace with this thought, she hits the switch to activate the explosive.